FRSOURCE/tiny-carousel/packages/docs/api-reference/plugin-scroll-snap-fallback.md

 # Plugin Scroll Snap Fallback

 This module provides automatic support mechanism and polyfill for [CSS scroll-snap feature](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scroll_Snap).
-You can force polyfill usage using [force configuration property](#config).
+You can force polyfill usage using [force configuration property](#pluginconfig).

 To learn on how to install and use plugin, [please see our usage guide](../../guide/usage/#plugin-scroll-snap-fallback).

 <!-- textlint-disable -->
-## Config
+## PluginConfig
 <!-- textlint-enable -->

 - **Properties:**